Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 ### Multi-process Architecture

 CEP and the underlying Chromium have multi-process architecture.
 Each CEP extension runs in a separate CEP HTML Engine, which might have three processes - one main/browser process, one renderer process, and one GPU process.
-On Max OSX, the main process is named `CEPHtmlEngine`, and the other two process are named `CEPHtmlEngine Helper`.
+On macOS, the main process is named `CEPHtmlEngine`, and the other two process are named `CEPHtmlEngine Helper`.
 On Windows, all the three processes are named `CEPHtmlEngine.exe`.
 As long as the extensions are well implemented, having multiple processes should not be a performance problem.

 You can find what extension a CEP HTML Engine process belongs to by checking its command line parameters.
-On Mac OSX, please use `ps -ef | grep CEPHtmlEngine` in a terminal to check the command line.
+On macOS, please use `ps -ef | grep CEPHtmlEngine` in a terminal to check the command line.
 On Windows, please refer to http://superuser.com/questions/415360/how-do-i-find-out-command-line-arguments-of-a-running-program to check the command line.
 The browser process does not have `--type` in the command line, while the renderer process and the GPU process have `--type=renderer` and `--type=gpu-process` in the command line.

 ### Ports opened in CEPHtmlEngine